blanksblankss/styleabletoast/README.md

 [![APK](https://img.shields.io/badge/APK-Demo-brightgreen.svg)](https://github.com/Muddz/StyleableToast/raw/master/demo.apk)
 [![LICENSE](https://img.shields.io/badge/License-Apache%202.0-brightgreen.svg)](https://github.com/Muddz/StyleableToast/blob/master/LICENSE)

 An Android library that takes the standard toast to the next level with many styling options.
-Style your toasts either by code or define styles in styles.xml.
+Style your toasts either by code or with a style in styles.xml.
 See examples below or try the demo app.